Luffier/ladderr/README.md

 ## How does it work?

 By leveraging protocol handlers, a File Explorer window can be opened directly to a specified network path.
-This replicates the desktop behavior identically.

 After mapping your remote and local path in the script settings, Ladderr can create a protocol link pointing to your local files (by using information that's already available